TheRedSpy15/Multi-Go/README.md

 1. Add the case to the switch statement in `main.go`, so your new task can be called.
 2. Finished!

+### Build
+```
+git clone https://github.com/TheRedSpy15/Multi-Go
+cd Multi-Go
+go build
+```

 ## Important
 Multi Go is intended to be used on linux.
 It might run on Windows.
 Currently it isn't tested, nor supported!
 I will eventually work on a Windows patch.

-## How to build Multi-Go
-```
-git clone https://github.com/TheRedSpy15/Multi-Go
-cd Multi-Go
-go build
-```